 A while back a reader sent in a tip about Lost & Found, a store in the Chaoyang district of Beijing owned by ex-pat American Paul Gelinas and local Xiao Mao.
 Since then, the pair has expanded their offerings (including a new line of clothing for men and women and housewares to come) and relaunched their website.
-While many Chinese embrace the modern furnishings at Ikea, Gelinas and Mao look for value in everyday pieces from the past, taking inspiration from classic midcentury Chinese designs (call it communist chic) and reproducing them locally as limited editions.
-For more information, go to Lost & Found.
+While many Chinese embrace the modern furnishings at Ikea, Gelinas and Mao look for value in everyday pieces from the past, taking inspiration from classic midcentury Chinese designs and reproducing them locally as limited editions.

 N.B.
-Summer House in Mill Valley carries select pieces from the line.
+Summer House in Mill Valley, California carries select pieces from the line.

 Above: Lost & Found is housed in a former dumpling shop on one of Beijing's oldest streets.